Raja Ampat Diving

 Indonesia’s most famous region – Raja Ampat – is one of the world’s most remote and vibrant dive destinations.
 It resides proudly at the top of most divers’ bucket lists.
 Raja Ampat diving is renowned for its unparalleled biodiversity and pristine reefs, which attract divers from around the world.

 Raja Ampat National Park is located in Indonesia’s West Papua province at the center of the Coral Triangle.
-In Bahasa, the country’s official language, Raja Ampat translates to “Four Kings” and represents the four major islands of this legendary dive region: Misool, Salawati, Batanta and Waigeo.
+In Bahasa, the country’s official language, Raja Ampat translates to “Four Kings” and represents the four major islands of the legendary Raja Ampat dive region: Misool, Salawati, Batanta and Waigeo.

 The Raja Ampat archipelago, comprised of over 1,500 cays, islands and shoals, is best-explored via dive liveaboard.
 Remote corners are impossible to reach by day boat, so liveaboard diving is the only and best way to experience all that Raja Ampat has to offer.
 Trips to the area include dives around Salawati, Batanta, Waigeo and Misool, as well as the Dampier Strait, Penemu, Farondi and Arborek, depending on a dive trip’s length of stay.